Connecticut Licensing Overview for a Barber

 The completion of a formal barber program or apprenticeship

-In the state of Colorado, there is only one method in which to gain the necessary qualifications to become a licensed barber: through a formal barbering program.
-When going the route of a formal barbering program, students are required to undertake a minimum of 1500 hours of registered coursework.
+In Connecticut, there is only one method in which to gain the necessary qualifications to become a licensed barber: through a formal barbering program.
+When going the route of a formal barbering program, students are required to undertake a minimum of 1,500 hours of registered coursework.

 Undertake state licensing exams

-In the state of Connecticut, there are two licensing exams that must be completed: the theoretical exam and the practical exam.
+In Connecticut there are two licensing exams that must be completed: the theoretical exam and the practical exam.
 Barber examinations in Connecticut have been contracted with Prometric to conduct its examination program.
 There will be a fee for these examinations.